kvjl/chartel/README.md

 This was a “what if I just build my own diagramming tool?” moment — and I followed the curiosity.

-> 🧠 Built in the pre-AI-copilot era — every bug handcrafted.
+> Built in the pre-AI era — every bug handcrafted.
-> 🌳 Learned the DOM the old-fashioned way: by poking it until it moved.
+> Learned the DOM the old-fashioned way: by poking it until it moved.
-> 🚫 No framework, just vibes and event listeners.
+> If I only knew about frameworks at this point! :)

 ## What It Does